beylkhanovdamir/suitalterations/README.md

 * Seedwork (see [details](https://www.martinfowler.com/bliki/Seedwork.html)
 * Mediator (reduce dependencies between objects)
 * Unit of Work (see [details](https://www.martinfowler.com/eaaCatalog/unitOfWork.html))
-* Shadow Properties (`CustomerId` is a shadow property in the SuitAlteration entity model.
+* Shadow Properties (`_suitAlterations` collection is a shadow property in Customer entity model or `CustomerId`in the SuitAlteration entity model.
 Shadow Properties allows us to decouple our entities from database schema.
 Thereby, we no need to include foreign keys in our Domain Model)
 * _Event Sourcing - TBD, but not implemented yet (work in progress)_